florin-saftoiu/osdev/README.md

 It works in QEMU or VirtualBox.

 Boot sector uses GNU as with AT&T syntax (cause I wanted to try it).
 Same goes for second stage.
 Boot sector in the drive's Master Boot Record loads the second stage form the second sector of the drive.
-Second stage loads KERNEL.BIN from the root directory of the active exFAT partition.
+Second stage loads ```kernel.bin``` from the root directory of the active exFAT partition.
 It should handle non-contiguous clusters.

 Second stage goes into Protected Mode, then Long Mode and sets up a higher-half x64 kernel in ELF64 format, with the first 2Mb of real memory identity mapped to the first 2Mb of the higher-half of virtual memory.